 The sequel, AFTER CLEO CAME JONAH (CATS AND DAUGHTERS in the US), was published in many languages and warmly embraced by readers and critics alike.

 Her first novel TUMBLEDOWN MANOR follows the adventures of a woman who reinvents herself after a disastrous 50th birthday.Already a best seller in Australasia, it was released in the UK and the US in May 2016.

-Her next book, BONO – THE AMAZING STORY OF A RESCUE CAT WHO INSPIRED A COMMUNITY, will be released in the US, Canada and Australasia in April 2018.
+Her book, BONO – THE AMAZING STORY OF A RESCUE CAT WHO INSPIRED A COMMUNITY, is being released in the US, Canada and Australasia this year.

 She is also a regular columnist for Yours magazine, Australia’s biggest selling fortnightly.

 Helen lives in Melbourne, Australia, with Philip and their crazy, blog- obsessed cat, Jonah.
 When she isn’t writing, she enjoys making lemon slice with her adorable grand daughters, Annie and Stella.